Violin Concerto (Khachaturian): Critical reception

-Over the years Washington Post critic Joseph McLellan gave the concerto mixed and contradictory reviews, calling it "spectacular", "formidable", but also "rather deplorable".
+Over the years, The Washington Post critic Joseph McLellan gave the concerto mixed and contradictory reviews, calling it "spectacular", "formidable", but also "rather deplorable".
 He argued that it is "only marginally worth playing at best" and is "less interesting" than Brahms's concerto.
 Other Washington Post critics Philip Kennicott and Tim Page are also dismissive.
-Kennicott called it "oppressively square-jawed music", while Page classified it "tub-thumping Soviet nationalism and pensive Armenian melodies, slightly stirred."
+Kennicott called it "oppressively square-jawed music", while Page classified it "tub-thumping Soviet nationalism and pensive Armenian melodies, slightly stirred".

-Michael Dervan found it "unduly repetitive."
-Several critics have criticized its length, with David Hurwitz calling it "long for its material."
-Andrew Clements found it "far too long for the quality of its musical ideas", with "featureless writing in the opening Allegro, unfocused cantilena with an oriental tang in the slow movement, noisy bravura in the finale."
+Michael Dervan found it "unduly repetitive".
+Several critics have criticized its length, with David Hurwitz calling it "long for its material".
+Andrew Clements found it "far too long for the quality of its musical ideas", with "featureless writing in the opening Allegro, unfocused cantilena with an oriental tang in the slow movement, noisy bravura in the finale".

 Hans Keller was highly critical of the work, suggesting that the "continual repetitions" in the concerto are "absolutely unbearable (incomprehensible)".
-He wrote that "where the work is liked in the West, it’s liked for its sound rather than its ideas, or, at the interpretative end, because it lies well on the solo instrument."
+He wrote that "where the work is liked in the West, it's liked for its sound rather than its ideas, or, at the interpretative end, because it lies well on the solo instrument."
 Keller also found the concerto to be an example of over-symmetry, characteristic of Soviet socialist realism.

-BBC Music Magazines David Nice described it as "a shambling monster with a sackful of good tunes" and found the Khachaturian-Oistrakh collaboration a "very impressive piece of teamwork" which "deserves to be heard whether or not you can stand the piece itself."
-Los Angeles Times critic Chris Pasles found it only "fitfully interesting" with Khachaturian's elaborations of folkloric melody "simplistic" and his rhythmic concepts catchy, but "predictable, unchallenging and repetitive."
+BBC Music Magazines David Nice described it as "a shambling monster with a sackful of good tunes" and found the Khachaturian-Oistrakh collaboration a "very impressive piece of teamwork" which "deserves to be heard whether or not you can stand the piece itself".
+Los Angeles Times critic Chris Pasles found it only "fitfully interesting" with Khachaturian's elaborations of folkloric melody "simplistic" and his rhythmic concepts catchy, but "predictable, unchallenging and repetitive".